composable-operator/composable/README.md

 * If there is no data transformers  -  original data format will be used, include complex structures such as maps or arrays.
 * Transformers from the data-transformers array executed one after another according to their order.
 Which allows creation of data transformation pipelines.
 For example, the following snippet defines a data transformation from a base64 encoded string to a plain string and after that to integer.
-This transformation can be useful to retrieve data from Secretes.
+This transformation can be useful to retrieve data from Secrets.

 ```yaml
 format-transformers: